headincloud/cf-ddns-agent/README.md

 By default, the program will update the IP (if necessary) and then exit.
 If the update fails, error code 1 will be returned by the program.
 To run it continuously, use the `-daemon` and `-update-interval` parameters.

-The `-discovery-url` parameter, expects a URL that return the IPv4 address in plain-text, without any markup.
+The `-discovery-url` parameter, expects a URL that returns the IPv4 address in plain-text, without any markup.

 If setting the `CF_API_TOKEN` is not possible for some reason, it is possible to specify it on the command line using the `-cf-api-token` parameter. **This is discouraged as this is not very secure!**